Seminar Curriculum at Hawthorne

 Enrichment

-The Hawthorne Seminar Foundation supports the Seminar teachers in providing high quality enrichment programs that contribute to the intellectual, emotional, and social development of the children.
+The Hawthorne Seminar Foundation supports the Seminar teacher in providing high quality enrichment programs that contribute to the intellectual, emotional, and social development of the children.
 Enrichment programs are paid for by the Hawthorne Seminar Foundation through annual fundraising and are available to all currently enrolled seminar students.
+Enrichment programs are always changing and specifically curated for the current student body.
+Below are examples of current & past programs students have participated in.

 Field Trips

 Educational field trips have always been an integral part of the Hawthorne Seminar program.
-Examples of past field trips include Torrey Pines State Natural Reserve, BizTown, USD Mathigami lab, San Diego Symphony, the Getty Museum, L.A.
-County Museum of Art, La Brea tarpits, and SEACAMP San Diego.
+Examples of past field trips include Torrey Pines State Natural Reserve, BizTown, USD Mathigami lab, San Diego Symphony, Mission Trails, the Getty Museum, L.A.
+County Museum of Art, and La Brea tarpits.

 Weekly taekwondo instruction is provided as a specialized physical activity during the school day.
 This skill-based activity develops precision, strategy, and analytical competitive technique.
 The Seminar students truly enjoy this unique training experience!